Did you know that more Americans are aware what a podcast is than who the Vice President is?

 Not to mention the fact that it also helps improve their listening skills.

 8. Science Friday

-Science Friday, a science podcast talk show was hosted by award winning journalist Ira Flatow.
+Science Friday, a science podcast talk show is hosted by award winning journalist Ira Flatow.

 The show has been included in the list of most popular iTunes downloads.
 With more than one million listeners each week, no doubt this podcast deserves attention.

-So, what does the Beatles song have to do with a statistician?
-Mark used stylometry to be able to determine whether it’s a John Lennon or a Paul McCartney song.
+So what does the Beatles song have to do with a statistician?
+Mark used stylometry to determine whether it’s a John Lennon or a Paul McCartney song.

 Stylometry is a form of statistical analysis.
-He used stylometry after learning that John Lennon claimed he was the one who wrote the song “In My Life”.
+Mark got into it after learning that John Lennon claimed he was the one who wrote the song “In My Life”.

 But, Paul McCartney did not agree with John’s statement.

 What makes this episode so interesting?
 Can you imagine a statistician going over through the octaves and other musical notes?